 Except as required to explain the basis of new or newly discovered information that was unavailable during the investigation, the review of the appeal will be limited to the written investigation report and all supporting documents.
 The appeals officer may consult with the Title IX Coordinator, the Investigative Team, and/or the non-voting Panel Chair in making the appeal determination.
 The appeal officer has the authority to determine the relevance, strength, and value of the information provided, and/or the appropriateness of the sanction(s) issued.

 The appeals officer can affirm the outcome, alter the outcome, and/or alter the sanctions, depending on the basis of the requested appeal.
 If the appeal is based on a procedural error and the appeal officer determines that the deviation from designated procedures results in significant unfairness, the appeals officer may return the report to the Investigative Team with instructions to reconvene to address the procedural error.
 It may result in the continuance of the investigation and a modification of the Investigation Team's preliminary investigative report.
 In such instances the Investigative Team's modified investigation report will be shared with both parties, and the parties may submit any additional comment or information to the Investigative Team within five (5) business days of the opportunity to review the new findings before the final report is shared to the Title IX Coordinator.
 Upon receipt of the modified final report from the Title IX Coordinator the panel will assess the weight and effect of the revised final report in order to determine whether the revisions would impact their original outcome determination.
 If the panel determines that the revised final report does not impact their original outcome determination, the decision will be shared with the Title IX Coordinator and appeals officer.
-If the panel determines that the revised final report sufficiently impacts their original outcome determination, the panel will make a new outcome determination to the Title IX Coordinator, who will then share the revised outcome determination and any revisions in the sanctions, if applicable, with the complainant and respondent.
+If the panel determines that the revised final report sufficiently impacts their original outcome determination, the panel will make a new outcome determination to the Title IX Coordinator, who will then share the revised outcome determination with the complainant and respondent.
+The appropriate senior administrator who handled the initial sanctions will also receive a copy of the revised outcome determination in order to determine if any revisions in the sanction(s) are appropriate, if applicable.
 Both parties retain their right to appeal the revised outcome determination and/or sanctions in accordance to the same appeal procedures outlined above.

 For appeals based on new or newly discovered information, the appeal officer can recommend that the case be returned to the Investigative Team to investigate further, if it can be verified that the new or newly discovered information was unavailable prior to the outcome determination by the panel, and that the new information could possibly alter the outcome of the complaint.
 At the Investigative Team's discretion, additional investigation of the new information can be requested.
 The Investigative Team's written report of their findings solely related to the new or newly discovered information will be shared with both parties, and the parties may submit any additional comment or information to the Investigative Team within five (5) business days of the opportunity to review the new findings before the revised investigative report is shared to the panel.
 The panel will assess the weight and effect of the new information in order to determine whether the information would impact their original outcome determination.
 If the panel determines that the new information does not impact their original outcome determination the decision will be shared with the Title IX Coordinator and appeals officer.
 If the panel determines that the new information sufficiently impacts their original outcome determination, the panel will make a new outcome determination and inform the Title IX Coordinator, who will then share the revised outcome determination and any revisions in the sanctions, if applicable, with the complainant and respondent.
 Both parties retain their right to appeal the revised outcome determination and/or sanctions in accordance to the same appeal procedures outlined above.